bellissimogiorno/cairo-integer-types/README.md

 * The templates are in the [`templates`](https://github.com/bellissimogiorno/cairo-integer-types/tree/main/templates) directory.
 * Generation of code from templates is controlled by the file `run-this-file-to-build-code-directory-from-template-directory.py`, which also contains a list of bit lengths to use.

-This means that if you want an `int93.cairo` library, you can have one, by following the instructions below.
+This means that if you want an `int93.cairo` library, you can have one, by following the library compilation and testing instructions below.

-### The instructions

-You'll need a working Cairo installation.
-[Official Cairo install instructions are here](https://www.cairo-lang.org/docs/quickstart.html#installation) and [my own install script is below](#my-install) -- so do that first!
-The rest of these instructions assume you're in a Cairo virtual environment.

-We'll also assume you're using a Linux system; YMMV on other systems but the overall idea should be the same.
+### Library compilation and testing

 To set up: